sunil-sunny/A2_Sai_Sunil_Menta/README.md

 ```

--  The code in [Bootstarp] was implemented by adding css for background color and hovers for the links.
+-  The code in [Bootstarp] was implemented by adding CSS for background color and hovers for the links.